 He remembered the man when he was alive—square-jawed, blond-haired, and Germanic.
 A mysterious figure who opened his mouth as if to speak.
 But when the train lurched, he never got the chance.
 So far, everyone viewed it as a fluke.
 An improbable accident.
 The man had tripped and fallen, twisting onto his side.
 When he hit the floor, the gun in his coat pocket fired, shooting him in the chest.

-When the train moved forward with its first jolting steps, a man wearing a trench coat entered the car.
+While the train moved forward with its first jolting steps, a man wearing a trench coat entered the car.
 The trench coat struck Roger as odd since the temperature was already in the seventies, an unseasonably hot day for April.
 As soon as he saw Roger, the man paused, sat down, took up a magazine, and began to read.
-Moments later, his eyes met Roger’s with a tiger’s intensity, luminous with a hunter’s hypnotic precision.
+Moments later, his eyes met Roger’s, luminous with a tiger’s intensity.

-After they’d left Stamford, the man got up.
+As time went by, Roger settled back in his seat and nearly dozed off, casting the man aside as if he were merely a part of a dream.
+But just after their train left Stamford, the man got up and began walking in the direction of the restroom.
 Once he was parallel with Roger’s seat, the train jerked.
-He leaned forward and his hand spread out like a menacing spider with its fingers angling toward Roger’s chin.
+He leaned forward and his hand spread out with its fingers angling toward Roger’s chin.
 His expression suggested that he knew something Roger didn’t.
-He seemed to be saying, “I want something from you!”
-Or more likely, “I have something to tell you!”
+He seemed to be saying, “I have something to tell you!”

 Ghosts of the White Mountains

-Making his exit into Moynihan Train Hall was a relief despite it looking like an overgrown hot house.
+Making his exit into Moynihan Train Hall was a relief despite it looking like an overgrown greenhouse.
 Roger was even more relieved when he stepped out onto Eighth Avenue, mottled in sunlight and shadow, where people marched ahead with brisk city gaits.
 It was another place.
 Another scene.
-A far more familiar setting that, finally, now embraced him.
-And it was there, on the streets of New York, that he tried to remember himself, and why he had taken the train to Manhattan in the first place.
+A far more familiar setting that now embraced him.
+And it was there, on the streets of New York, that he tried to collect himself.

 As for why he had taken the train into Manhattan, through a combination of fortune and talent, Roger had become a travel writer.
 It was never really his ambition, but it was a more-than-accommodating compromise.
 For most of his career, he had written for the globally oriented middle class.
 His books had sold especially well during the recent pandemic, presumably because they afforded their readers vicarious adventures.

 He’d gotten enthusiastic comments about his pictures in Discovering the Sydney Zoo with its chatty chimpanzees and brooding camels.
-His readers gave high marks to his Adventures in the Norwegian Mountains and his vivid pictures and descriptions of the sculpture in Oslo’s Vigeland Park.
-They were excited to explore his Excursion to Monaco and his Auto Trip on the Route Napoleon, as well as his Companionable Concepción with its sumptuous empanadas and portrayal of a nearby Chilean farm.
+His readers gave high marks to his Adventures in the Norwegian Mountains on route from Bergen to Oslo and his vivid descriptions of the sculptures in Vigeland Park.
+They were excited to explore his Excursion to Monaco and his Auto Trip on the Route Napoleon, as well as his Companionable Concepción with its sumptuous empanadas and its nearby Chilean farms.
 Roger’s readers liked to compare their adventures to his.
 Their letters and emails often had a familial tone, as if he were an uncle, a brother, or in the more annoying notes, a son who failed to see the world their way.

 Roger caught his breath and spotted Sam Pullman grinning in his direction, seated two tables over.
 While he approached, Sam cocked his head in a manner suggesting authority.
 As president and publisher at Windmill Traveler, he was, after all, Roger’s boss.